 A good night’s sleep should not come at the expense of ruining someone else’s.
-Sleep and let sleep.
-Today and for future generations…. by making the wise and compassionate choice.
-Do the right thing, and switch to using organic cotton sheets.
+Sleep and let sleep, make the compassionate choice and switch to 100% organic cotton bedding.

 Cotton farming is water intensive, requiring on average 11,000 litres of water to grow 1kg.
 Cotton growing accounts for almost 2% of the world’s water consumption.

-Most cotton is grown on small scale farms, under irrigated conditions.
-Irrigation depletes ground water resources.
+Most cotton is grown on small scale farms, under irrigated conditions and this form of farming depletes ground water resources.